 Extra 1 – A Past Revisited

-It wasn't the first time this week that she had woken up to an empty bed, but it was the first time that she got up to find him.
+It wasn't the first time that she had woken up to an empty bed, but it was the first time that she felt she had to get up and find him.
 She pushed the sheets aside and let her eyes adjust to the darkness.
 She didn't turn on any lights.
 The air inside the bedroom was sticky and sweat sat on her brow and upper lip.
 She ran a hand over her face.
 Then she stood up and padded across the room on bare feet.
 On the way out of the room, she snatched up her nightshirt from the floor and slipped it on.
 She made a face when the fabric stuck to her clammy skin.
 The temperatures had been off the roof this summer.

 "Hi," she said and sat down on the chair next to his.
 She didn't touch him.
 His skin looked greyish where the moonlight fell in through the window and lit up the table like a round spotlight.
 The kitchen lights were off, and the smell of oranges hung heavy in the air.
 It mixed in with the sharper smell of homemade tea and dried herbs.
 Sakura knew why Itachi had gone to the kitchen instead of anywhere else.
 This was where they both felt calmest.
 Coupled with the darkness, it was the ideal setting for the conversation that was about to take place.
 Sakura thought that Ino's repetitive speeches about couple mentality were cheesy and cliché, but with Itachi she had to admit that there was an ounce of truth to Ino's words.